Iran men's national sitting volleyball team

-The Iran men's national sitting volleyball team represents Islamic Republic of Iran in international sitting volleyball competitions and friendly matches.
-The team is one of the dominant forces in on the court worldwide.
-In foreign media, team Iran is colloquially known as dream team of sitting volleyball.
+The Iran men's national sitting volleyball team represents the Islamic Republic of Iran in international sitting volleyball competitions and friendly matches.
+The team is one of the dominant forces on the court worldwide.
+In foreign media, team Iran is colloquially known as the dream team of sitting volleyball.

-Iran team dedicated sitting volleyball 2016 Rio Paralympic gold to memory of Iranian cyclist Bahman Golbarnezhad, who died during Paralympic C4/C5 competition.
+The Iranian team dedicated their sitting volleyball 2016 Rio Paralympic gold to the memory of Iranian cyclist Bahman Golbarnezhad, who died during the Paralympic C4/C5 competition.

 Players

+2024 Summer Paralympics

+The following is the Iranian roster in the men's volleyball tournament of the 2024 Summer Paralympics.